 ENG 140 Reading Literature is a required foundation course in the English major that satisfies the General Education Cultural Interpretation requirement.
 It emphasizes close reading of texts from different historical periods and introduces students to literary conventions and terminology as well as to library and Internet resources available for research.
 It is a prerequisite for ENG 245 and all other 200-level and higher courses.
 This course does not count as credit toward the English major.

-Aye . . .
-Revenge.
-It’s a tale as old as Beowulf and as recent as a major narrative in the 2024 election cycle.
-In this prerequisite class to the English major, we’ll learn the mechanics of literary analysis through familiarization with library resources and deep close reading.
+In this class, we’ll learn the mechanics of literary analysis through familiarization with library resources and deep close reading.
 To achieve these results, we’ll take a ghastly tour through some of literary history’s major revenge texts.
-Our tour begins with early canonical revenge plays by Seneca, Shakespeare, and Milton.
+Our tour begins with early canonical revenge plays by Seneca and Shakespeare.
 Then, we’ll proceed to the 19th century, exploring how authors including Shelley and Poe adapted elements of the revenge story to shape the Gothic.
 Finally, we’ll end with diverse 20th and 21st century texts that further adapt and amalgamate revenge tropes in various ways.
 By the end of class, you’ll understand that revenge narratives often interrogate systems of justice.
 Specifically, they depict instances of vigilantism to mark points of inequity and corruption perverting the system.
-We’ll explore this concept and its offshoots through work that prepares you for the English major, including 3-4 major essays and a multimedia presentation that combines design software and class reflection.
+We’ll explore this concept and its offshoots through work that prepares you for the English major, including note-taking exercises that set the foundation for three major essays.
 Be prepared to read . . . or else!
 Muahaha!

 TEXTS: In addition to shorter works posted on Brightspace, course texts will include the Penguin Classics edition of Phaedra and Other Plays (edited by R. Scott Smith), the Penguin Classics edition of Five Revenge Tragedies (edited by Emma Smith), the Broadview edition of Shelley’s Frankenstein (edited by MacDonald and Scherf), and Frankenstein in Baghdad by Ahmed Saadawi

-ASSESSMENTS: 3-4 essays of 5-8 pages and an end-of-semester multimedia presentation that combines design software with class reflection.
+ASSESSMENT: 3-4 essays of 5-8 pages and an end-of-semester multimedia presentation that combines design software with class reflection

 This course is an introduction to the principles and practices of writing fiction and poetry; other genres may be added at the discretion of the instructor.
 Students will be exposed to a variety of writing modes through exercises and engagement with literary texts.
 Emphasis is on using imaginative and precise language, on developing critical skills through workshops, and on assembling a portfolio of revised student writing.